The most delicious way to celebrate fall!

-Ironically, as I post this recipe for delicious pumpkin bundt cake smothered in cream cheese icing, I’m going to tell you that I’ve started calorie counting.
+When I first posted this recipe for delicious pumpkin bundt cake smothered in cream cheese icing, I had started calorie counting.

-Or maybe it’s not that ironic.
+It seemed kind of ironic but really it’s not.
 See, to me counting calories is the best way to train my brain to eat what I need.
 I don’t feel like giving up all the treats you love to stay fit is necessary.
 I think it’s all about moderation.
 I’m trying to take a minute to realize, OK, a small slice of pumpkin bundt cake is going to be about 200 calories.
 Then I can have one slice and that’s it.
 SHARE the rest.
 So really I’m becoming better at sharing too. 🙂 So as far as counting calories, I think it’s really simple and for me that works.
 I don’t tend to stick with things that are complicated.
 After doing some research, here’s what I’ve learned:

 To loose weight, take: